Lazar Romanić

-Lazar Romanić (Лазар Романић; born 25 March 1998) is a Serbian professional footballer who plays as a winger for Greek Super League club Lamia.
+Lazar Romanić (Лазар Романић; born 25 March 1998) is a Serbian professional footballer who plays as a winger for J1 League club Kawasaki Frontale.

 Club career

 Red Star Belgrade

 Born in Kragujevac to Croatian Serb parents who fled Knin, Croatia during Operation Storm, Romanić is a product of Red Star Belgrade youth system.
 After remarkable games in youth team, he signed his first three-year professional contract with the club on 27 October 2016.
 At the end of the year, Romanić was nominated for the best youth player in the club academy.
 He has also been called into the first team, passing the winter break-off season with senior members.
 For the rest of season, Romanić was loaned to the Serbian First League side OFK Beograd, but also stayed playing with youth team on dual registration.
 Romanić scored his first senior goal on 9 April 2017 in the 21 fixture match of 2016–17 between Budućnost Dobanovci and OFK Beograd.
 Although he was Italian side Carpi in summer 2017, Romanić moved at one-year loan deal to Borac Čačak.